You Decide When to Make a Pregnancy Confirmation Appointment

 If this describes your situation, or you feel like you are heading in that direction, seek medical advice as soon as possible.
 Severe discomfort can usually be avoided or diminished with proper medical care.

-6. Diagnosis of Abdominal Pain or Bleeding
+6. Receiving a Diagnosis for Abdominal Pain or Bleeding

 7. If Your Pregnancy Was Unintended...